 As the young person continues into apprenticeship, The Shift team continues to provide mentorship and funding support for tuition where needed.

-We are currently partnering with local agencies to deliver free training to young people looking to enter a career in construction.
+We are currently partnering with local agencies to deliver free training to young people looking to enter a career in the skilled trades.
 CONTACT US FOR MORE INFORMATION